You must have proof of a negative COVID-19 test to travel to England from abroad.

 Shortening your quarantine period - Test to Release scheme

-The Test to Release scheme is not available to anyone who has been in or through any country that is on the travel ban red list in the 10 days before arrival in England.
+You cannot use the Test to Release scheme if you have been in or through a country or territory on the red list in the 10 days you arrive in England.